Thinking of starting a social enterprise in Plymouth? Here are some of the places you can find out more:

 Start up support with funding

 The School for Social Entrepreneurs runs Start Up programmes in Plymouth and Cornwall.
 Each participant receives a fully funded place on a 14 day course, a £4,000 grant and a mentor from Lloyds Bank or Bank of Scotland.
-Applications are competitive and the programme recruits annually.
+Applications are competitive and the programme is recruiting until 26th April 2017.

 If you’re based in Whitleigh, there’s an UnLtd social enterprise support programme specifically for you with grants of £500, £5000 and £15000 as well as training workshops.
 Contact email@example.com to find out more.
 Paul tells me that even if you’re not from Whitleigh it should be possible to join in with the workshops – so it’s worth getting in touch.